Jeanjohnsen/Lactate-J/readme.md

 ## Example Data Format

-The Excel file should contain columns for “Stage”, “Lactate”, “Heart Rate”, and “Power”.
+The Excel file should contain columns for “Lactate”, “Heart Rate”, and “Power”.
 If the “Stage” column is missing, the app will generate stage numbers automatically.

 | Stage | Lactate | Heart Rate | Power |
 |-------|---------|------------|-------|